ivy-net/ivynet-docs/docs/avsGuide/Overview.md

 - Include a Docker image downloaded from a centralized repository, eg: ghcr.io, as part of your AVS deployment flow
 - Assign a unique name to your Docker image
-- Expose a metrics port
+- Use Semantic Versioning for updates
-- Configure the metrics port to be exposed through bridge mode, not network mode host
+- Expose a metrics port through bridge network mode, not host network mode to avoid conflicts

 ### Integration Request